-Priyanka Parikh is a rising senior pursuing undergraduate degrees in Economics and Biochemistry at University of Georgia.
+Priyanka Parikh was a senior pursuing undergraduate degrees in Economics and Biochemistry at University of Georgia.
 Parikh is interested in working at the intersection of biochemistry and economics to help reshape how U.S. long-term care is defined and delivered.
 She aspires to work as a physician-policymaker to help build a long-term care system that adopts a community-centered approach, supports both the providers and recipients of care, and humanizes aging.

 In her free time, Parikh enjoys afternoon runs across campus and practicing cartwheels with her friends.